Peruvannamuzhi: Peruvannamuzhi Dam

-Peruvannamoozhy, a scenic village located 60 km Kozhikode city, Kerala has been included in the list of eco-tourism destinations in Kerala with the Tourism Minister inaugurating the eco-tourism project here on 10 August 2008.
+Peruvannamoozhy, a village located 60 km from Kozhikode, Kerala, has been included in the list of eco-tourism destinations in Kerala with the Tourism Minister inaugurating the eco-tourism project here on 10 August 2008.

-An ecological hotspot in the Western Ghats, the eco tourism destination of Peruvannamoozhy is home to over 680 species of rare plants.
+Located in the Western Ghats, the Peruvannamoozhy is home to over 680 species of rare plants.
 The facilities available here include wild animal rehabilitation centre, bird sanctuary, crocodile farm, snake park, spice garden, trekking and boating.
 The reservoir here provides facilities for speedboat and rowboat cruises.
-There is a garden called Smaraka Thottam, which is built in the memory of the freedom fighters of the region.
-Uninhabited islands add to the charm of the place.

-Activities

-The area is an ideal location for nature enthusiasts.
-The irrigation dam and the garden nearby are added attractions.
-As part of ecotourism initiatives, the following facilities have been created:
+There are also uninhabited islands in the region.